cauldronio/cauldron-deployment/README.md

 ```
 $ cd playbooks
 ```
-There are some useful **playbooks**.
-You will need a custom inventory.
-There are 2 example files: one for a remote machine `production` and another one for your local machine: `local`:
+There you will find some useful files for running Cauldron:

 - **`install_docker.yml`**. **Only** run this playbook if you don't have Docker installed in the target machine for running the Cauldron.
 It will install Docker and its dependencies.
     ```
     $ ansible-playbook -i <inventory_file> install_docker.yml
     ```
-    If you are running it for localhost, you need to be root (append `-K` to the previous command and it will ask for your password)
+    If you are running it for localhost, you need to be root (append `-K` to the previous command and it will ask for your password).

 - **`configure_cauldron.yml`**.
 You will need to run this playbook the first time.
 This playbook will:
     - Create a internal Docker Network
     - Create a Docker Volume
-    - Create the Django configuration and copy to remote
+    - Create the Django configuration and copy to remote (localhost in this guide)
     - Build Django image
     - Build Mordred image
     - Build Database image
     - Create the Database configuration
     - Create OpenDistro configuration
-    - Pull mysql image
+    - Pull a mysql image
+    - Pull Opendistro images
     - Copy panels for Kibana

     The command for running this playbook is: